Parents and students get REALLY STRESSED about subject selections for Year 11.

 You need to have some idea about what career direction you would like to take.

 Many schools have the Career Voyage program that will help you to nail down a career direction for the near future.
-If you don’t have access to Career Voyage at school you can do the quiz at one of the Careers Centres in Perth or regional centres or contact them online.
+If you don’t have access to Career Voyage at school you can do the quiz at a Jobs and Skills Centre.

 I have done this Coggle brain storm of a bunch of places you can check out to narrow down what you like.